ForBio and UiO/IBV course: Bioinformatics for environmental DNA sequencing

 Basic knowledge in molecular biology and DNA analyses.
 Basic knowledge in R and some insight in programming/scripting will be highly advantageous.

-This is an intensive course over five days (March 25-29).
+This is an intensive online course over five days (May 3-7).

 A project report will be compulsory and must be submitted two weeks after the course.